 created by other components within the backup system.
 Invocations of multiple

 helper given a chance to access its own saved state from within the state record

 produced during the previous backup operation.

-application's data directory need to be backed up, write them to
+needs to be backed up, write it to

 data, and fill in

 newState with the complete state as it exists now.

 onBackup() — the method parameters are the same.
 When this method is invoked the